This tutorial shows all the steps for QBO import into Quickbooks Desktop for Windows.

 Let's return to selecting a Bank Account.
 In our case, we have 'Financial Institution' - Wells Fargo Bank (3000).
 You can have any name here, even if you are importing, let's say, for Capital One.
 You could have here Wells Fargo.
-It's fine because the Bank Label is no important Label.
-The account type is more important, you must match what you importing for.
+It's fine because the Bank Label is no an important Label.
+The Account type is more important, you must match what you importing for.
 You are importing for Bank Account, then it has to be Checking or Savings.
-Account number is important to check because if you are importing for this or that account, that you used incorrectly, you specified for the QBO file correctly.
+The Account number is important to check because if you are importing for this or that account, that you used incorrectly, you specified for the QBO file correctly.
 You may never use the option 'Create a new Quickbooks account' because you can not move transactions from one account to another in Quickbooks, as in Quicken.
 Unless you really creating a new account, then you would use this option to create a new account and import transactions there.
 But mostly you created that account before when you set up Quickbooks.
 So 99%, that you will select 'Use an existing Quickbooks account' option.
 And you will see here only accounts matching this Account Type.
-So if it is Checking Bank account, then you would see only Checking accounts.
-In this example, we will use 'Checking Wells Fargo Bank' account.
+So if it is a Checking Bank account, then you would see only Checking accounts.
+In this example, we will use the 'Checking Wells Fargo Bank' account.
 Select the Bank Account and click the 'Continue' button.

 You can ignore this message, it doesn't mean anything.

 Now your Web Connect data has been successfully read into Quickbooks.
 Click the 'OK' button.
 So, the first part is done.